mandober/debrief.cs/501-plt/terms/laziness.md

 Understand laziness with examples in Scala, JavaScript, Swift and Racket http://matt.might.net/articles/implementing-laziness/

 Most languages are strict languages: they compute the value of an expression immediately.
-Some languages like Haskell are lazy: every expression’s evaluation waits for its (first) use.
+Some languages like Haskell are lazy: every expression's evaluation waits for its (first) use.
 Other languages (like Scala) are strict by default, but lazy if explicitly specified for given variables or parameters.

 ```scala
 val x = { print ("foo") ; 10 }